Technology

 Kitchen design ideas

-If you want an entirely new kitchen, think about the layout and how you use your current kitchen.
+If you are set on an entirely new kitchen, think about the layout and how you use your current space.
 Ask yourself these questions:

-- What elements do you want to be close to together, such as the fridge and cooking station, so you don't have to make too many trips around the kitchen?
+- How do you move around your kitchen?
+Elements that you often use at the same time, such as the fridge and cooking station, should be close together so that you don't keep walking around in circles.

-- Where will you want most worktop space?
+- Where do you prepare food?
 Next to the hob and oven?
+This will determine where you will put the majority of your worktop space.

-- How much storage do you need?
+- How much storage do you use?
 Think about whether you need more than you currently have and what you need to store.
+Do you prefer open shelving or big, deep cupboards?

-- Do you use your kitchen for dinner parties or do you have kids to accommodate?
-Do you therefore need space for a table or for someone to sit to talk to you while you cook?
+- Who will you be entertaining in your kitchen?
+Do you use it for dinner parties, or often chat to your family while you cook?
+You may want space for a table or a breakfast bar where people can sit and talk to you while you work.

 - Where do you want to keep the utensils and dinnerware that you use most?

-- Do you have a lot of gadgets, and will you want these out, so you can use them quickly, or stored away?
+- Do you have a lot of gadgets?
+If so, do you want them to be on display for easy access or stored away out of sight?

-- What appliances do you want, and will there be room for them?
-For example, you may want an American-style fridge freezer instead of a slimmer fridge.
+- What large appliances do you want, and will there be room for them?
+For example, an American-style fridge freezer will take up a lot more space than a traditional fridge.

-Thinking about how you use your current kitchen, and how you want to use the new one, will help ensure that your day-to-day needs aren't overlooked in the planning process.
+The planning process is the key time to make big changes to your kitchen's design, so thinking carefully about how you use your current space and how you would like to use the new one will help ensure that your day-to-day needs aren't overlooked.
+Read our guide to planning your kitchen for plenty more advice on choosing your new kitchen.

-You then need to look at the constraints in your kitchen, such as size and the positions of doors, windows and sockets.
-Our guide to planning your kitchen offers more advice on choosing your new kitchen, but in the meantime here are some of the most common kitchen layouts:
+Remember to consider your kitchen's constraints, such as its size and the positions of doors, windows and plug sockets.
+If you're not planning any structural work, you'll need to be realistic about what your space can accommodate.
+Different kitchen layouts are better suited to different kitchen sizes and shapes, but they tend to fall into six main categories.
+The most common kitchen layouts are listed below:

-Kitchens pictured above are from B&Q, Wickes, Magnet, Ikeas and Wren Living (in order shown).
+Kitchens pictured above are from B&Q, Wickes, Magnet, Ikeas and Wren Kitchens (in order shown).

 See how these brands are rated for customer satisfaction in our guide to the best kitchen brands.